openscm/pymagicc/paper/paper.md

 for example in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [@IPCC2014] and as the climate component in Integrated Assessment Models (IAMs).
-It has been used to emulate complex atmosphere-ocean general circulation models (AOGCM) runs from the Coupled Model Intercomparison Projects^[https://cmip.llnl.gov/].
+It has also been used to emulate complex atmosphere-ocean general circulation models (AOGCM) runs from the Coupled Model Intercomparison Projects^[https://cmip.llnl.gov/].